kesslerio/vibe-check-mcp/docs/research/competitors-market-landscape.md

 ### 3.1 Project Overview & Strategic Significance

 **Claude Code MCP** (by Anders Auchenberg) represents a fascinating intersection of our development space - an implementation that bridges Claude Code functionality with Model Context Protocol (MCP) server architecture.
-This project is particularly relevant to Anti-Pattern Coach as it demonstrates the feasibility of packaging code analysis capabilities as MCP servers.
+This project is particularly relevant to Vibe Compass MCP as it demonstrates the feasibility of packaging code analysis capabilities as MCP servers.

 #### Key Strategic Insights:
 - **MCP Integration**: Shows viability of MCP as a distribution mechanism for code analysis tools